maqduni/trch-test-app/README.md

 with history information and the rudiments of a basic alerting feature.
 The project consists of one application, ExpressJS web service.
 The service takes advantage of the Node's asynchronous nature and runs the polling worker and the web server on the same thread.
+The worker fetches the subway line statuses and outputs status changes into the console.

 The API has 3 endpoints:
 - /api/subway-lines/details/:lineNumber